Using Extensions

 Settings

-from the menu, then click on theExtensions
+from the menu, scroll down to theExtensions

 section. - Use the toggle switch next to each extension to enable or disable it.